curi/websites/essays/2017-12-30-non-consumption-of-philosophy.md

 <b class="john">John:</b> Not really.
 Maybe they took similar art classes to me.
 Or one of their friends took an art class and told them a few things.

-**Elliot:** So you make art which is good according to a standard you couldn't write down – you don't really understand it or know how you it got into your head – for an audience who like it for some reason that you aren't very clear on.
+**Elliot:** So you make art which is good according to a standard you couldn't write down – you don't really understand it or know how it got into your head – for an audience who like it for some reason that you aren't very clear on.

 <b class="john">John:</b> I guess so.